valtimo-platform/valtimo-documentation/release-notes/major10/10.2.0/valtimo-backend-libraries.md

   This plugin facilitates authentication for the Notificaties API plugin when interfacing with [OpenNotificaties](https://github.com/open-zaak/open-notificaties).

-* **New feature2**

-  Description of the new feature goes here.
-  Also link to the page that explains the feature in greater detail.
+* **Automatically migrates plugin actions**

+  Plugin actions that are linked to the latest process version will now automatically be linked to a new version of the process that is deployed.

 ## Bugfixes